Creating and Configuring Feedback Activity

 Adding a Feedback Activity to Your Course

-Follow the steps below to add a Feedback survey to one or more of the sections of the course.
+Follow the steps below to add the Feedback activity to one or more of the sections of the course.

-1. Click Turn editing on at the top right of the course home page.
+1. Enable Edit mode on at the top right of the course home page.

 Configuring a Feedback Activity